ItaiPemp/LinuxLogKit/README.md

 ![image](https://github.com/user-attachments/assets/6b6236cb-2609-4b98-92cf-c5462654b810)

 ### 4. File and Directory Hiding
-Specific files and directories associated with LinLogKit can be hidden, preventing detection or access by users and tools on the system.
+Specific files and directories associated with LinuxLogKit can be hidden, preventing detection or access by users and tools on the system.

 ![image](https://github.com/user-attachments/assets/7f1774e9-c8be-4694-9e4b-ef9c2e79fb0f)

 ### 5. Process and Kernel Thread Hiding
-Processes and kernel threads created by LinLogKit are hidden from process-monitoring tools, such as `ps` and `top`, to maintain operational stealth.
+Processes and kernel threads created by LinuxLogKit are hidden from process-monitoring tools, such as `ps` and `top`, to maintain operational stealth.

  ##### Before hiding:
 ![image](https://github.com/user-attachments/assets/bb1eda41-aeca-4232-85a8-a86599229f94)